by Kevin Truitt

 - Are they displaying good general movement quality?

 - Can they change directions, move three-dimensionally, quickly go from standing to randomly moving, etc.?

 Unfortunately, baseball tends to be a sport that kids play year-round, and some of these movement patterns are not well developed unless specifically trained.

 Other important areas to assess include nutrition, sleep, and mental health.
 Of all the above-listed metrics, sleep might be the most important, especially for teenagers and young adults.
 They should be getting 8-9 hours of sleep per night.

 Sleep benefits are numerous and include motor learning consolidation and physical restoration of the previous day’s physical and mental stresses.
-Simply improving the sleep quality and quantity of a person can reduce stress and anxiety, improve motor skill development, replenish and restore the central nervous system (brain), and reduce the urge to eat bad foods.
-Research has shown that not getting enough sleep causes people to eat more calories per day, mainly carbohydrates.
+Simply improving a person’s sleep quality and quantity can reduce stress and anxiety, improve motor skill development, replenish and restore the central nervous system (brain), and reduce the urge to eat bad foods.
+Research has shown that not getting enough sleep causes people to eat more calories daily, mainly carbohydrates.